 Although it does not have an incline system or pre-set programs, it does have pretty sturdy construction with a maximum user weight limit of 310 lbs.
 Moreover, it’s a decent machine, remarkable for rehab training, light cardio, muscle toning, power walking, and jogging.

 I hope you found this article helpful and informative.
-Would you please speak up if you have anything you’d like to share on the topic or any opinions about my website?
+Please speak up if you want to share anything on the topic or any opinions about my website.
 I look forward to your comments, questions, and the sharing of ideas.

 Please remember to consult your physician to determine if you have any medical or physical conditions that could put your health and safety at risk or prevent you from using the equipment properly.
 In addition, your physician’s advice is essential if you are taking medication that affects your heart rate, blood pressure, or cholesterol level.